 Wisconsin Bar Exam Information

-The next Wisconsin Bar Exam is currently scheduled to take place on July 28-29, 2020, although it may be affected by the COVID-19 pandemic.
+The next Wisconsin Bar Exam is currently scheduled to take place on February 21-22, 2023.
 The two-day exam follows the Universal Bar Exam (UBE) format and includes essays and multiple-choice questions.

 |Exam Type:||Two-day UBE with multiple choice and long-form questions|

 The Wisconsin Bar Exam takes place on the last Tuesday and Wednesday of February and July.

 The first exam of 2023 is scheduled for February 21-22.
 See the State Bar of Wisconsin website for updated information.

 The venue of the Feb 2023 Wisconsin Bar Exam is Marriott Madison West, located at 1313 John Q. Hammons Dr., Middleton, Wisconsin.

 See the State Bar of Wisconsin website for updated information.